 Both of these verdicts surprised a lot of people; they made composers and musicians uneasy, and they annoyed a lot of musicologists, myself included.
 And certainly, it makes sense that these high profile and big money cases might be what’s encouraging more lawsuits, (I do get more requests for consultations when these cases are in the news.) but even if more lawsuits mean more frivolous lawsuits, what’s the appropriate response?
 Is a response appropriate at all?

-Understand meanwhile, I agree that these plaintiffs were super wrong about all of that!
+Understand, I agree that these plaintiffs were super wrong about all of that!
 “Blurred Lines” didn’t infringe on “Got To Give It Up,” and “Dark Horse” didn’t infringe upon “Joyful Noise.”
-But while these were bad verdicts, the sky is still blue and didn’t fall.
+But while these were bad verdicts, the sky is still blue and not falling.
 You still cannot have copyright to a mere vibe, nor infringe upon a style, nor be held liable “just for being influenced.”
 That doesn’t follow.
 And skip the unproductive, hyperbolic, and lazy messaging like: “All music is derivative!
 There’s only 12 notes!
 You’re telling me every new song anymore has to be 100% unique, otherwise, it’s infringement!?”
 No, it’s not.
 Never was; still isn’t.
 Chill.

 One thing that is true is that it can be hard for laypersons and even most professional musicians to know the difference between what’s appropriate and what’s wrongful appropriation.
 Let’s appreciate this.
 That’s why musicologists are involved in these cases.
 And that’s why increasingly we’re being asked to evaluate music before release to proactively assess and avoid or at least mitigate risk.
 It’s not simple stuff.

 It’s also true that the music itself is a contributing factor.
 Caramanica wrote in his Times article about a lack of appreciation and understanding for the way pop music mostly evolves, where each iteration strives to have one toe in new territory but while remaining mostly in a place of comfortable familiarity, reliability, and thus, appeal and marketability.
-He’s right.
-In the Rolling Stone article, Ross Golan, a super talented and successful songwriter responsible tons of big songs by famous artists, was quoted saying, “Music is now more similar than it is different, for the first time.”
+He’s right!
+Over in the Rolling Stone article, Ross Golan, a super talented and successful songwriter responsible tons of big songs by famous artists, was quoted saying, “Music is now more similar than it is different, for the first time.”
 He added, “People are using the same sample packs, the same plug-ins, because it’s efficient.”
-He’s right too.
+He’s right too!

-To which I might point out, “Copying is efficient too, and intentional or not, it’s wrong and illegal, so don’t steal!
+To which I might add though, “Copying is efficient as well, and whether it’s intentional or not, it’s both wrong and illegal.
+So don’t steal.
 Try harder.
 Be better.
-If one writes ridiculously derivative music, the risk one brings onboard is deserved.
+If one writes ridiculously derivative music, the risk one brings onboard is often deserved.